 In recent years, Harrison Ford has reprised his iconic roles of Indiana Jones, Han Solo, and Blade Runner's Officer Deckard.
 But there's one more impressive title that Ford refuses to retire: pilot.
-Harrison Ford first began flight training during the 1960s but could not afford to continue.
+The star of the upcomig Yellowstone prequel 1932 first began flight training during the 1960s but could not afford to continue.
 (Lessons were $15 an hour.)
 So after making it in Hollywood, Ford bought a plane of his own in the mid-'90s and finally continued to learn.

 He officially received his pilot's license at the age of 53.
 Ever since Ford has been collecting and flying vintage planes.
 True to his action star persona, Ford has even conducted several rescues!
 But it's not always smooth sailing for the Star Wars actor.
 Ford has been behind a number of air accidents that could have been life-threatening.
 But this public record of aerial mishaps never seems to keep Harrison Ford out of the sky.